 Miss Tracy Mills

 Sean returns to the Northlight stage where he was seen in Everything’s Ducky, A Civil War Christmas and Grey Gardens.
 Broadway/National tours: Showboat (1st National – Dance Captain/Swing) Showboat (Australia – Assoc.
 Choreographer).
 Regional: The Great Society and The Little Foxes (Asolo Rep); Smokey Joe’s Café (Drury Lane); Animal Crackers (Baltimore Centerstage); The Story, Purlie, Ain’t Misbehavin, The Rose Tattoo and Bounce (Goodman); Porgy And Bess (Jeff Nomination – Best Supporting Actor) and Raisin (Court); Carousel (Court and Long Wharf Theatre); Birdie Blue (Seattle Rep); Nobody (Alabama Shakespeare); Timon of Athens (Chicago Shakespeare) and Hot Mikado (Fulton Opera).
 Sean can be heard on the original cast recording of Stephen Sondheim and Hal Prince’s Bounce.
 He is a recipient of a Black Theatre Alliance Award for Best Actor for his solo performance in Why Not Me?
 A Sammy Davis Jr. Story written by Tim Rhoze.
+Sean will be seen this fall on the upcoming season of Empire.

 Keith’s theater credits include Cat Feet and The Old Neighborhood at Northlight; The Qualms, Good People, Middletown, South of Settling, Of Mice & Men, Carter’s Way, Men of Tortuga; Things Being What They Are; Jesus Hopped The A Train and Tavern Story at Steppenwolf Theatre; The Humans at American Theatre Company; Support Group for Men, God of Carnage, High Holidays, Sarah Ruhl’s Passion Play and The Old Neighborhood at the Goodman Theatre; Hilary and Clinton, Never the Sinner and Appropriate at Victory Garden’s Theatre; The Mystery of Love and Sex and A Streetcar Named Who Is Afraid of Virginia Wolf at Writers Theatre; Gypsy at Chicago Shakespeare Theater; End Days at Windy City Playhouse; Execution of Justice with About Face; Desire Under The Elms, a co-production between Philadelphia’s Freedom Theatre and Chicago’s Court Theatre.
 Keith is a founding member of Rivendell Theatre Ensemble where he was most recently seen in the critically acclaimed Chicago premiere of How the World Began, the world premiere of American Wee-Pie and 26 Miles.
 Other Chicago credits include The Unseen, The Meek, Canus Lunis Balloonis, (nominated for a 1998 Joseph Jefferson award for Best Ensemble), and The Physicists for A Red Orchid Theatre; and Big Lake, Big City, Trust and Hillbilly Antigone for Lookingglass Theatre.
 Film credits include the upcoming feature film Widows; The Dilemma; Dark Knight; Public Enemies; The Express; Stranger Than Fiction; Road to Perdition directed by Sam Mendes; Finding Santa; Fred Klaus; The Last Rights of Joe May; The Merry Gentleman directed by Michael Keaton; Resurrecting McGinn and Open Tables.
 TV credits include Showtime’s Better Call Saul; Shameless; Betrayal; Empire; Chicago P.D.; Crisis; Chicago Fire; Detroit 187; The Beast; Prison Break; The Jamie Kennedy Experiment; and Early Edition.